kricklin/GetCleanData/README.md

 The code in "analysis.R" performs the following steps:

 ####Part I - Set Up
-1. Load required R packages:
+1. Load required R packages
-2. Download and expand the "Dataset.zip"" archive into a "./data" sub-directory
+2. Download and expand the "Dataset.zip" archive into a "./data" sub-directory

 ####Part II - Process Test Data - 2947 Rows
-1) Load the Test Measurements into a data frame
+1. Load the Test Measurements into a data frame
-2) Load the Test Subject IDs into a separate data frame
+2. Load the Test Subject IDs into a separate data frame
-3) Add the Subject IDs to the Test Measurements in a new column
+3. Add the Subject IDs to the Test Measurements in a new column
-4) Load the Test Activities into a separate vector
+4. Load the Test Activities into a separate vector
-5) Add the Activities to the Test Measurements in a new column
+5. Add the Activities to the Test Measurements in a new column

 ####Part III - Process Training Data - 7352 Rows
 "Process Test Data" steps 1-5 are repeated for Training Data

 ####Part IV - Merge Subject Data
-1) Merge the mutated Test and Training Data Frames
+1. Merge the mutated Test and Training Data Frames
-2) Move "subject_id" and "activity" columns to first two columns
+2. Move "subject_id" and "activity" columns to first two columns
-3) Using the "features.txt" file assign Column Names
+3. Using the "features.txt" file assign Column Names
-4) Using the "activity_labels.txt" file to change the activity column values from numeric values (1-6) to text factors
+4. Using the "activity_labels.txt" file to change the activity column values from numeric values (1-6) to text factors

 The merged data results in a data frame of 10,299 Rows x 563 Columns

 ####Part V - Subset and Summarize
-1) Subset all variables with labels containing "std()" or "mean"
+1. Subset all variables with labels containing "std()" or "mean"

 *Notes: Only feature names containing "std()" or "mean" are included in the subset.
 However, seven features with names  beginning with "angle" and containing "mean" are excluded.
 The result is 82 features/values per observation.*

-2) To improve meaning and reability, modified variable names as follows:
+2. To improve meaning and reability, modified variable names as follows:

  Original        | New
  ----------------|-----------------